-Tiers can also be difficult to eliminate.
+Relationship marketing tiers can also be difficult to eliminate.
 Once in place, you risk customer anger if your tiers are reduced or eliminated.
 While a better approach is often to swap out benefits, complete elimination must include some sort of financial offer to compensate for the loss of tier benefits.

 Types Of Tiers

 Most people understand elite tiers – spend more or do more, get elite status.
 Elite tiers often increase benefits, increase accrual, have special services and recognize customers as elites.
 Elite tiers are often used to deal with the desire to avoid rewarding behavior that would have happened anyway.
-Instead, elite tiers provide recognition and soft benefits that provide differentiated service without substantial incremental expense.
+Instead, elite relationship marketing tiers provide recognition and soft benefits that provide differentiated service without substantial incremental expense.